Song School Info

 - Song School goes on rain or shine.

 - No pets are allowed anywhere on the grounds, campgrounds, or parking lots and cars.

 - Audio taping the classes at the Song School is permitted (and often encourged).
 Recording devices must be self-contained (we do not provide AC outlets)

 One companion may stay with you during the Song School under the following conditions: You must purchase a guest pass for your guest in advance.
 A guest wristband costs $210 and includes camping, evening activities and both Song School BBQs.
 Guests must share tent with Song School attendee.
 Guests may not bring vehicles on site.
 Guests must avoid classroom areas during the day and be respectful with regard to noise.

 Your deposit is nonrefundable, but your remainder payment is fully refundable until June 1.
 No refunds are available after June 1.

-Important changes: Due to restrictions on use of the new Planet Bluegrass Farm property and ongoing construction at Bohn Park, we have made several major changes to the Song School campground vehicle lineup.
+Important changes: Due to restrictions on use of the new Planet Bluegrass Farm property and ongoing construction at Bohn Park, we will again be using a lottery system for the Song School On-Site Campground vehicle lineup.

 - The 2019 Song School campground opens at 1pm on Sunday, August 11.